Icinga/icingaweb2/doc/03-Configuration.md

 Option                   | Description
 -------------------------|-----------------------------------------------
 default\_domain          | **Optional.** Domain assumed when users log in without specifying a domain.
-The value must match the domain of a configured authentication backend, e.g. `icinga.com`.
+It must match an LDAP backend's configured domain or the domain suffix stored in another backend's usernames, e.g. `icinga.com`.

 Example: